-This report provides three over-arching recommendations for the Government and councils to consider.
+This report provides three overarching recommendations for the Government and councils to consider.
 They correspond to each section of the report so readers can go to the relevant section if they want more detail on each recommendation.

-- 1) Congestion charging should be part of the policy mix to improve our cities and help meet our climate goals - International evidence shows congestion charging can be an effective policy to reduce congestion and emissions. - Equity concerns need to be addressed before implementation, and robust community engagement and strengthened alternatives like better public transport must be done at the same time. - It should be implemented alongside complementary policies like investing in frequent public transport services and rapid transit, and creating low-traffic neighbourhoods with lower speed limits - congestion charging will not fix our transport issues alone. - Congestion charging could be implemented in Tāmaki Makaurau Auckland's CBD fairly - City-specific modelling shows that a congestion charge will meaningfully reduce traffic and emissions in these cities. - Analysis indicates that there are sufficient alternatives for those travelling to and from Tāmaki Makaurau Auckland's CBD, and that lower income communities largely do not commute to the CBD, so a charge will not impact them. - However, a charge outside the CBD is unlikely to be justified due to the lack of public and active transport alternatives. - Further analysis and modelling needs to be done for Te Whanganui-a-tara Wellington, as the initial research indicates there could be equity issues with a CBD charging zone. - 3) Equity should be embedded into the design of any congestion charging scheme in Aotearoa New Zealand - There should be sufficient public and active transport alternatives before a charging zone is enacted in any particular area. - Revenue should go back into improving transport options for the city implementing it and funding mitigations. - Robust community engagement is essential and should not be passive. - There should be daily caps on charges and the operating hours of the scheme should be limited to between just before morning peak traffic and after afternoon/early evening traffic to avoid unduly impacting on shift workers.
+Congestion charging should be part of the policy mix to improve our cities and help meet our climate goals

+- International evidence shows congestion charging can be an effective policy to reduce congestion and emissions. - Equity concerns need to be addressed before implementation, and robust community engagement and strengthened alternatives like better public transport must be done at the same time. - It should be implemented alongside complementary policies like investing in frequent public transport services and rapid transit, and creating low-traffic neighbourhoods with lower speed limits - congestion charging will not fix our transport issues alone.

+Congestion charging could be implemented in Tāmaki Makaurau Auckland's CBD fairly

+- City-specific modelling shows that a congestion charge will meaningfully reduce traffic and emissions in Tāmaki Makaurau Auckland. - Analysis indicates that there are sufficient alternatives for those travelling to and from Tāmaki Makaurau Auckland's CBD, and that lower income communities largely do not commute to the CBD, so a charge will not impact them. - However, a charge outside the CBD is unlikely to be justified due to the lack of public and active transport alternatives. - Further analysis and modelling needs to be done for Te Whanganui-a-tara Wellington, as the initial research indicates there could be equity issues with a CBD charging zone.

+Equity should be embedded into the design of any congestion charging scheme in Aotearoa New Zealand

-- Exemptions should be limited to public transport, emergency vehicles, and those who provide mobility for disabled people. - The above key principles should be enshrined in the enabling legislation. - A pilot scheme or smaller initial rollout would be helpful to showcase the benefits and monitor the equity impacts.
+- There should be sufficient public and active transport alternatives before a charging zone is enacted in any particular area. - Revenue should go back into improving transport options for the city implementing it and funding mitigations. - Robust community engagement is essential and should not be passive. - There should be daily caps on charges, and the operating hours of the scheme should be limited to between, just before morning peak traffic, and after afternoon/early evening traffic to avoid unduly impacting on shift workers. - Exemptions should be limited to public transport, emergency vehicles, and those who provide mobility for disabled people. - The above key principles should be enshrined in the enabling legislation. - A pilot scheme or smaller initial rollout would be helpful to showcase the benefits and monitor the equity impacts.